 My wife has been wanting a butterfly house for a while now.
 In fact she has had it on my list of things to make since last winter.
-What a nice and easy little project this turned out to be.
+In this post I go over how to build a butterfly house, and what a nice and easy little project this turned out to be.
 I completed it over a weekend and she was definitely pleased with it.
 I think my jigsaw skills still need some work.
 I probably should have used a straight edge for some of this, but I can be a little hardheaded when it comes to attempting to do stuff freehand.

 The plan I followed for this came from a book that I picked up, Easy to Build Birdhouses- A natural approach.
 I reviewed this book in a previous post.
 I’ll include links for the things I used on this project at the bottom of this post in case you want more information.
 If you make one of these be sure to post it over on the Woodlogger Facebook Page.
 I’d love to see how yours turns out.